hashicorp/terraform-website/content/source/docs/enterprise/private/config.html.md

 of your Private Terraform Enterprise instance.

 Navigate to `https://<TFE HOSTNAME>:8800/` in your browser.
-You will be presented with the installer's dashboard that looks like this:
+You will be presented with the installer's dashboard:

 ![PTFE Installer Dashboard](./assets/post-install-repl-console.png)